pku-lemonade/RAMwich/README.md

 ### ETA: 1 week (1 day for each unit)

 - [ ] move the puma simulator functional simultion logic to RAMwich (add details in mvmu/adc/alu, need to decompose this task into smaller tasks later) Here is a more detailed plan:
+  - [ ] implement all core visitor methods
     - [x] implement and test MVMU components(xbar, adc, dac, sna etc.)
     - [x] implement mvm method in MVMU for visitor
-  - [ ] implement and test core components(cache, alu, mem interface etc.)
+    - [x] implement and test core components for calculation(cache, alu)
-  - [ ] implement all core visitor methods
+    - [x] implement visitor method for set, copy, mvm and vfu
-  - [ ] implement and test tile components(dram, noc, etc.)
+    - [ ] implement and test core and tile components for load and store(dram, dram controller etc.)
+    - [ ] implement visitor method for load and store
   - [ ] implement all tile visitor methods
+    - [ ] implement noc
+    - [ ] implement visitor method for send and receive
   - [ ] run timing simulation, check with puma that cycles match
   - [ ] run functional simulation, verify that accuracy match
 - [ ] test the RAMwich simulator with mlp, verify that cylces, energy, and area are aligned with puma